 Executed it perfectly.

-How revealing is it though?
+How revealing is it, though?

 It's hilarious.

-Oh and got it, and none of them have come up with like this, you know, epiphany that, oh my gosh, let's think about this thing.
+I don't think any of them have gotten it still, that you're comparing what you were saying to what she did and got it, and none of them have come up with like this, you know, epiphany that, oh, my gosh, let's think about this guy.

 Maybe we ought to not be saying that, you know.

-Well, Pam, I could tell you have a heart of of gold, and uh uh let's all just put Charles and his family in our prayers and uh thank him for all that he's done for all of us over the years and the service that he provided this country.
+And let's all just put Charles and his family in our prayers and thank him for all that he's done for all of us over the years and the service that he provided this country.

-Uh those words are powerful.
+Those words are powerful.

 Welcome home, good and faithful servant.